 Bad Corporate Subcultures are Unaligned

-Can Corporate Subcultures Create Problems?
+Can Corporate Subcultures Create Challenges?

 An Example of Healthy Corporate Subcultures

 One of our high tech clients is laser-focused on being the market leader in their space with new products and services that are continuously beyond what exists today.
-Accordingly, their go-to-market strategy and overall corporate culture are based on innovation, pushing the envelope, making big bets, testing alternatives, embracing risk and learning from mistakes.
-But a portion of their operations team is purposefully misaligned from a cultural perspective by having an explicit culture of planning, education, prevention and safety.
+Accordingly, their go-to-market strategy and overall corporate culture are based on innovation, pushing the envelope, making big strategic bets, testing alternatives, embracing risk, and learning from mistakes.

+But a portion of their operations team is purposefully misaligned from a cultural perspective by having an explicit culture of planning, education, risk mitigation, prevention, and safety.
 The same is true of their finance and HR departments in terms of respecting specific rules and regulations.
 While both departments can innovate in some areas, it is in the organization’s best interests that certain corporate subcultures exist and are purposefully misaligned.

 The Bottom Line